What are seizures?

 Classification and clinical features of seizures

-Seizures are of many types as mentioned earlier and their classification is mostly based upon their clinical features.
+Seizures are of many types as mentioned earlier and their classification is mostly based on their clinical features.
 The underlying pathology of each kind of seizure may differ obviously because of their origin or etiology.

-- Absence seizures
+• Absence seizures

-- Tonic-clonic seizures
+• Tonic-clonic seizures

-- Myoclonic seizures
+• Myoclonic seizures

 They are also a form of generalized seizures and involve abrupt movements and jerks of the muscles or groups.
 They are also very common and usually do not involve loss of consciousness like tonic or clonic seizures.

-- Focal seizures
+• Focal seizures

 Causes of seizures

 There are multiple causes of seizures and their management starts with discovering the exact etiology of seizures.
 Without having proper knowledge of what could have caused them, a doctor cannot treat seizures.
-And if they are not treated properly and in time, they can lead to permanent brain damage leading to very poor quality of life or death.
+And if they are not treated properly and in time, they can lead to permanent brain damage leading to a very poor quality of life or death.

 Some of the most common causes of seizures are;